abdulaz1z/programming-interview-questions/README.md

 ## Queues
 1. Implement a queue with queue and dequeue functions
-2. HARD: Implement a queue using 2 stacks  (Done:Pyhton) :white_check_mark:
+2. HARD: Implement a queue using 2 stacks  (Done:Pyhton) ✅

 ## Heaps
 Implement a binary min heap.
 Turn it into a binary max heap